Slate background.png

 Self-Employed, Okay!

 Working for yourself?
 No problem, we got you!
-Qualify with the last two years of tax returns.
+Qualify on the last two years of tax returns.

 Frequently Asked Questions

 • You need to wait 3 years after a short sale, or foreclosure to get another FHA loan.
-You need to wait 2 years from a bankruptcy.
+You need to wait 2 years from a bankruptcy’s discharge date.

 Charge-Off Accounts When an account is “charged off” by a creditor, lenders will not count it as a debt.